College of Visual & Performing Arts

 What is Merchandising?

-The Merchandising for Design concentration provides a comprehensive studio-based education and prepares students for careers in management, retailing, merchandising and auxiliary fashion and interiors industries.
+The Merchandising concentration provides a comprehensive studio-based education and prepares students for careers in management, retailing, merchandising and auxiliary fashion and interiors industries.
 Students learn to identify, research, and creatively problem solve through a series of courses that develop knowledge, skills, ethics, and creativity.

 Students will combine this concentration with courses in other areas such as communication, economics, management, marketing, media studies, psychology, or journalism, in consultation with the student’s major advisor.